 So why is the most robust package that’s a genuine Japanese waterstone dead last on this list of excellent whetstones?
 For one thing, the Nagura stone doesn’t add much due to its smallness in size.
 For another thing, there are reports by users of them receiving stones that are cracked or damaged right off the box, which dragged its score down.

-Your Guide To Buying A Japanese Whetstone:
+Your Guide To Buying The Best Japanese Water Stones

 Here are the things you need to be looking for when shopping for Japanese whetstones.